3dgeo-heidelberg/etrainee/course/module4/07_flood_plain_forest/07_flood_plain_forest.md

 # Case study: seasonal dynamics of flood-plain forests

 The overall condition of a plant or an entire ecosystem is often assessed by its chlorophyll content.
 To be able to obtain or validate absolute values of chlorophyll content from remote sensing data, reliable ground truth data sets are needed.
-Non-destructive measurements using various portable chlorophyll meters are often used as the ground truth data in remote sensing studies.
-The objectives of this case study are as follows:
+Non-destructive measurements, such as various portable chlorophyll meters, are often used as ground truth data in remote sensing studies.

 ## Objectives
 The objectives of this case study are as follows:

-* To estimate the accuracy of chlorophyll content measured by portable transmittance-based chlorophyll meter SPAD-502 by comparison with a laboratory reference.
+* To estimate the accuracy of chlorophyll content measured by the portable transmittance-based chlorophyll meter SPAD-502 by comparison with a laboratory reference.

-* To calculate chlorophyll indices based on spectra measured by the spectroradiometer ASD FieldSpec4 Standard-Res coupled with integrating sphere and to build and validate empirical models between indices and chlorophyll content.
+* To compute  chlorophyll indices based on spectra measured by the spectroradiometer ASD FieldSpec4 Standard-Res coupled with an integrating sphere; to build and validate empirical models between indices and chlorophyll content.

-* To compare the performance of empirical models using data from the whole vegetation season and models built based on the data just from one term.
+* To compare the performance of empirical models using data from the entire vegetation season and data from one term.

-The case study will be presented on a data set from a floodplain forest in Czechia where all the measurements were conducted on the set of various deciduous trees during the vegetation periods of 2019 and 2020.
+The case study will be presented on a dataset from a floodplain forest in Czechia where all the measurements were conducted on the set of various deciduous trees during the vegetation periods of 2019 and 2020.

 ## Data

-A dataset was acquired in The Soutok floodplain forest district located between the rivers Morava and Dyje (48.68° N, 16.94° E) in 2019 (four field campaigns conducted in April, July, September and October; 204 samples in total) and 2020 (three field campaigns in May, July, October; 193 samples in total).
-During each field campaign, sunlit and shaded branches were trimmed with a tree climber from eighteen deciduous trees of six species: Austrian oak, English oak, Narrow-leaved ash, European hornbeam, White poplar and Small-leaved linden (*Figure 1*).
+The dataset was acquired in the Soutok floodplain forest district located between the rivers Morava and Dyje (48.68° N, 16.94° E) in 2019 (four field campaigns conducted in April, July, September, and October; 204 samples) and 2020 (three field campaigns in May, July, ans October; 193 samples).
+During each field campaign, sunlit and shaded branches were trimmed from eighteen deciduous trees of six species: Austrian oak, English oak, Narrow-leaved ash, European hornbeam, White poplar and Small-leaved linden (*Figure 1*).
-Representative leaves of all types (small, big, green, colored, young, old) were measured using chlorophyll meter SPAD-502 and ASD FieldSpec4 Standard-Res spectroradiometer (sampling 350 – 2,500 nm spectral domain) coupled with an integrating sphere RTS-3ZC and then taken to the laboratory for spectrophotometric determination of chlorophyll content from dimethylformamide extracts (*Figure 2*).
-Let’s use data from 2019 for training purposes and data from 2020 for validation of the results.
+Representative leaves of all types (small, large, green, colored, young, old) were measured using the chlorophyll meter SPAD-502 and the ASD FieldSpec4 Standard-Res spectroradiometer (350 – 2,500 nm sampling spectral domain) coupled with the integrating sphere RTS-3ZC.
+The leaves were then taken to the laboratory for spectrophotometric determination of chlorophyll content from dimethylformamide extracts (*Figure 2*).
+Data from 2019 will be used for training purposes, and data from 2020 will serve as validation of the results.

 Input data file `FloodplainForest_input_data.xlsx` consists of two sheets: `2019_training` and `2020_validation`.
 Data is also available in the form of text files separated by a tabulator for work in R (`FloodplainForest_2019_training.txt` and `FloodplainForest_2020_validation.txt`).
 All the files have the same columns: